Tax in Burkina Faso

 - Government of Burkina Faso · accessed

-- WAEMU · accessed
+- UEMOA · accessed

 Important disclaimer

 Informational only — not tax advice.
-This page summarises publicly available information about tax in Burkina Faso as of May 2026.
+This page summarises publicly available information about tax in Burkina Faso as of July 2026.
 Tax laws change, individual circumstances vary, and the application of any rule depends on your specific facts.

 TaxProsRated does not provide tax, legal, accounting, or financial advice.
 Before acting on anything you read here, consult a qualified tax professional licensed in your jurisdiction (in the US: CPA, Enrolled Agent, or attorney; in the UK: CIOT- or ATT-qualified adviser; in Australia: TPB-registered tax agent; elsewhere: a locally-licensed equivalent).
 TaxProsRated, its operators, and its contributors disclaim all liability for action taken in reliance on this page.